-With the increase of the Standard Deduction, many clients found that they weren’t itemizing anymore, and discovered they were missing out on the tax benefits of making charitable contributions.
+With the increase of the Standard Deduction a few years ago, many clients found that they weren’t itemizing anymore, and discovered they were missing out on the tax benefits of making charitable contributions.
 Charitable Stacking is a way to fix that.

-In the past, it may be that you would have had enough deductions to exceed a $24,800 threshold, but the Tax Cuts and Jobs Act of 2017 (TCJA tax reform) made it harder.
-Don’t get us wrong, the higher Standard Deduction has been great, but it’s taken away the tax incentive of charitable giving, so we’ve been rethinking our approach to giving.
+In the past, it may be that you would have had enough deductions to exceed a standard deduction threshold, but the Tax Cuts and Jobs Act of 2017 (TCJA tax reform) made it harder.
+Don’t get us wrong, the higher Standard Deduction has been great, but it’s taken away some of the tax incentive of charitable giving, so we’ve been rethinking our approach to giving.

-Think of the 24,800 Standard Deduction like a high fence.
-Only the money that gets over the fence is tax deductible.
+Think of the joint $30,000 Standard Deduction like a high fence.
+Only the money that gets over the fence is tax-deductible.

 Next, we check for mortgage interest.
 How much mortgage interest did you pay this year?
 The mortgage interest on the first $750,000 of indebtedness is deductible.